schimar/schilling2018genes/README.md

 * hts/		scripts for filtering of *Heliconius* resequencing data and estimation of mean genotypes
 * heliconius/	R code for figures and calculations of correlation coefficients between pairs of loci for different types of loci

+For both sims and heliconius folders, there's a file containing the functions used, and a script file.